Skip to main content

 print(f'Mean Absolute Error (MAE)={error:.3f}')

 Quantification is useful in scenarios characterized by prior probability shift.
 In other words, we would be little interested in estimating the class prevalence values of the test set if we could assume the IID assumption to hold, as this prevalence would be roughly equivalent to the class prevalence of the training set.
 For this reason, any quantification model should be tested across many samples, even ones characterized by class prevalence values different or very different from those found in the training set.
 QuaPy implements sampling procedures and evaluation protocols that automate this workflow.
-See the documentation and the examples directory for detailed examples.
+See the documentation for detailed examples.

 Features